Eutychius (exarch)

-Eutychius (Ευτύχιος) was the last Exarch of Ravenna, heading the Exarchate from 726 or 727 until 751.
+Eutychius (Ευτύχιος; Eutichio) was the last Exarch of Ravenna, heading the Exarchate from 726 or 727 until 751 AD.
+Despite some diplomatic and political success such as securing alliances, his known rule was defined largely by both domestic and foreign struggle, before ultimate failure as his domain was seized and life ended by the Lombard Kingdom.

 Arrival in Italy and first struggles

 The Exarchate of Ravenna had risen in revolt in 726 at the imposition of iconoclasm; the Exarch Paul lost his life attempting to quash the revolt.
 In response, Emperor Leo III the Isaurian (r.
 717–741) sent the eunuch Eutychius to take control of the situation.
 In certain historical works, Eutychius is mentioned as having served as exarch already in 710/11–713, between the tenures of John III Rizocopus and Scholasticus.
 This is however a modern interpolation based on an erroneous reading of the Liber pontificalis.
 Eutychius landed in Naples, where he called upon loyal citizens to assassinate Pope Gregory II.
 When the citizens responded by pledging to defend the Pope and to die in his defense, Eutychius turned his attention to the Lombards, offering King Liutprand and the Lombard dukes bribes if they would abandon Pope Gregory.
 Despite all of this, according to Jeffrey Richards, Pope Gregory persisted in his efforts to preserve imperial rule in Italy.

 Eutychius's efforts eventually gained results: King Liutprand came to an agreement with the Exarch, and agreed to support him in return for assistance in subjecting the duchies of Benevento and Spoleto.
 Pope Gregory, however, met with Liutprand, and convinced him to abandon the effort, then with Liutprand's help effected a reconciliation with Eutychius.
 When one Tiberius Petasius proclaimed himself emperor in Tuscia and Eutychius found himself critically short of manpower, Pope Gregory ordered the Roman army to help him put down the rebellion, and Petasius was killed.